MineMagiDashi/JS-Unit-6-Project-RPG-Logic/README.md

-# This is a large assortment of logical operators based on 9 different variables: name, strength, speed, intelligence, money, height, weight, day, and time.
+# This is a large assortment of logical operators based on 9 different variables in an RPG-like setting: name, strength, speed, intelligence, money, height, weight, day, and time.
 Feel free to change the variables and see what happens.